Smith-gift/My-Dune-analytics-portfolio/dashboards/nigeria-2027-Presidential-election-polymarket-tracker/README.md

 ## Methodology
-Data was pulled from Polymarket's onchain contracts, tracking betting volume, odds movement, and market participation.
+Data was pulled from Polymarket's onchain contracts, tracking betting volume, odds movement, market participation and more.